 For a listing of our typical service times, click here.

-Dean J. Wilmer Gresham nurtured the young cathedral, and work began on the present structure in 1928.
-Designed in French Gothic style by Lewis Hobart, it was completed in 1964 as the third largest Episcopal cathedral in the nation.
+Dean J. Wilmer Gresham nurtured the young Grace Cathedral, and work began on the present structure in 1928.
+Designed in French Gothic style by Lewis Hobart, it was completed in 1964.

 Website Design and Content Management by 1250 Media